Option 1: pip install (requires Python 3.10+)

 Active development |

-Embedded offline systems, resource-constrained environments |
+Embedded, offline, resource-constrained environments |

 Both implementations share the same YAML agent syntax and can run the same agent configurations from the examples/ directory.